South San Francisco - the city of ingenuity. That’s why it’s emblazoned on Sign Hill.

 South San Francisco has a legacy of innovation and industriousness dating back to before its founding with the construction of the Western Meat Company in 1854.
 In the decades that followed, South San Francisco’s largest industries were agricultural - ranching, meat production, and even a duck farm (Reichardt Duck Farm).

-Armstrong Brewing Company strives to maintain the spirit and traditions of the Industrial City with its one-of-a-kind brewing system and its dedication to small-batch, handcrafted beers.
+Armstrong Brewing Company strives to maintain the spirit and traditions of the Industrial City with its innovative, one-of-a-kind brewing system and its dedication to small-batch, handcrafted beers.
+Like the South City innovators that came before us, we go beyond the expectations of a small business in an scrappy town, from our unique beer recipes to the taproom experience.

 We are South San Francisco.